Propagation of Singularity with Normally Hyperbolic Trapping: Introduction

 Local energy and decay estimates in the Schwarzschild case are proved in \cite{price1972}.
 For the Kerr case, see \cite{tataru2011local}\cite{tataru2013local}, in which the author proved $t^{-3}$ local uniform decay rate for linear waves.
-See also \cite{andersson2015hidden}\cite{dafermos2016decay} for sharp decay estimates.
+See also \cite{andersson2015hidden}\cite{dafermos2016decay} for decay estimates for wave equations, and sharp decay estimates are proven in \cite{angelopoulos2018late}\cite{hintz2022sharpprice}.
 The existence of solutions to semilinear equations with small initial conditions and an extra null condition was considered in \cite{luk2013null}.

-The method of blowing-up the compactified cotangent bundle and the construction of our pseudodifferential algebra in this paper borrow the idea of the second microlocalization from \cite{jean1986second}\cite{vasy2021resolvent}\cite{vasysemiclassical}.
+The method of blowing up the compactified cotangent bundle and the construction of our pseudodifferential algebra in this paper borrow the idea of the second microlocalization from \cite{jean1986second}\cite{vasy2021resolvent}\cite{vasysemiclassical}.
 The method of treating Schwartz kernels as paired Lagrangian distributions in \cite{de2015diffraction} also inspired us.